 Constructed on two separate sites, the high-quality homes were built using sustainable methods of construction and low carbon embodiment.

-The developments will comprise two house types; a terraced mews style house with a patio area and an interlocking courtyard bungalow.
-The innovative design concepts bring to life the specific housing ‘wants and needs’ of two definitive demographics; younger ‘first timers’ and older people wanting to downsize.
+The developments comprise two housetypes; a terraced mews style house with a patio area for younger ‘first timers’ and courtyard bungalow for older people wishing to downsize.
+The innovative designs bring to life the specific housing desires of these two definitive demographics, who were surveyed as part of the research.

-The homes will be developed utilising £3.1m of funding by the Welsh Government’s Innovative Housing Programme and are the result of our ongoing successful partnership with the Welsh School of Architecture, Capsel, Monmouthshire County Council and LRM Planning.
+The homes were developed utilising £3.1m of funding by the Welsh Government’s Innovative Housing Programme and are the result of our ongoing successful partnership with the Welsh School of Architecture, Capsel, Monmouthshire County Council and LRM Planning.